Stirling-Tools/Stirling-Tools.github.io/scripts/processor-docs/README.md

 Processor purchase dialogs.
 The docs branch was rebased onto docs main `4a1605993466522b89f899d00bff2e499a848d18`.

+The Ingestion follow-up targets [application PR #7991](https://github.com/Stirling-Tools/Stirling-PDF/pull/7991) at `9d4e360151091e9d5600e1fee0ab1cc363abe4ce`.
+Its release-facing documentation and screenshots include guided ingestion as available.
+Retention is excluded from the screenshot catalogue at the documentation owner's request.
+This is an intentional release-preview scope, not a claim that the PR was already merged.

 ## Screenshots

 The PNGs under `static/img/processor` are browser captures of the current